-There are two alternative legislative means to create the assessment (see generally Streets and Highways Code Sections 36500 et. seq.).
+There are two alternative legislative means to create the assessment.
 Both require consent by local lodging owners and action by the San Luis Obispo County Board of Supervisors.
-The first would be to amend the current CBID Ordinance of San Luis Obispo County to create a separate benefit zone for Cambria and then levy an additional .5% assessment on lodging operators within the zone.
+The first would be to amend the current Tourism Business Improvement District (CBID) Ordinance of San Luis Obispo County to create a separate benefit zone for Cambria and then levy an additional .5% assessment on lodging operators within the townzone.
 The state legislation authorizing CBIDs expressly provides for such separate local benefit zones.